Daniel Revenu

-Daniel Revenu (born 5 December 1942 in Issoundun, Indre, France) is a French fencer and Olympic champion in foil competition, and medalists in four successive Olympics.
+Daniel Revenu (5 December 1942 – 2 January 2024) was a French fencer and Olympic champion in foil competition, and medalist in four successive Olympics.

+Biography

-Daniel Revenu is the son of French fencing coach Ernest Revenu, from Melun.
+Daniel Revenu was born on 5 December 1942, the son of French fencing coach Ernest Revenu, from Melun.
 In the 1960s and 1970s Ernest Revenu trained Olympic, world and national fencing champions - Bruno Boscherie, Bernard Talvard, Hugues Leseur, Daniel Provost, Jacky Courtillat, Frédéric Pietruszka and his own son Daniel.

-Daniel Revenu received a gold medal in foil team at the 1968 Summer Olympics in Mexico City, together with Gilles Berolatti, Christian Noël, Jean-Claude Magnan and Jacques Dimont.
+Revenu received a gold medal in foil team at the 1968 Summer Olympics in Mexico City, together with Gilles Berolatti, Christian Noël, Jean-Claude Magnan, and Jacques Dimont.
 He participated and received medals at the 1964, 1968, 1972 and 1976 summer Olympics.

+Daniel Revenu died on 2 January 2024, at the age of 81.